olliekennedy/extreme_startup_player/README.md

 ```bash
 sed -i .back "s/extreme-startup-player/extreme-startup-player-$USER/g" fly.toml
 ```
+3. commit and push this change
-3. "Launch" the app to register it with Fly.io - you only have to do this once
+4. "Launch" the app to deploy it for the first time to Fly.io - you only have to do this once
 ```bash
 fly launch
 ```